 What is a major hazard facility (MHF)?

-A site is a major hazard facility (MHF) if:
+A place is a major hazard facility (MHF) if:

 - it stores, handles or processes quantities of specified dangerous goods that exceed specified threshold quantities

-- a major incident could occur at that place
+- a major incident could occur at that place; and

 - the department’s Chief Dangerous Goods Officer has determined it to be an MHF.